yosbelms/getjs/readme.md

 ## Promisifying

-It is possible to adapt callback-based API to be used with Getjs.
+It is possible to adapt a callback-based API to be used with Getjs.

 ```js
 var fs = require('fs')